We study how function is encoded BY disordered protein REGIONS

 Longer Life Foundation (2020 – 2023)

-Project title: Predicting the Functional Impact of Genetic Variation Within Intrinsically Disordered Protein Regions
+Predicting the Functional Impact of Genetic Variation Within Intrinsically Disordered Protein Regions

 Dewpoint Therapeutics Sponsored Research Agreement (2020-2022)